CKAC: Golden age

 However, CKAC quickly regained the top ratings spot in 1970, due to the crucial role its highly regarded news service had in keeping listeners informed during the October Crisis, in which the terrorist and separatist Front de libération du Québec movement kidnapped and murdered provincial Labour Minister Pierre Laporte.

 The station was sold from Power Corporation (which bought La Presse and CKAC in 1968) to Telemedia in 1969, and CKAC became the flagship of the new Télémédia network, which also included CHLN 550 in Trois-Rivières, CHLT 630 in Sherbrooke, and the now-defunct CKCV 1280 in Quebec City, CKCH 970 in Hull (now Gatineau) and CJMT 1420 in Chicoutimi (now Saguenay).

-From 1970 until the late 1980s, CKAC was regularly one of the very few stations in Canada to attract over one million listeners according to BBM ratings and regularly made millions of dollars in profits every year, as it was home to such famous and renowned hosts as long-time mornin gman Jacques Proulx, mid-morning host Suzanne Lévesque and 1980s midday host Pierre Pascau.
+From 1970 until the late 1980s, CKAC was regularly one of the very few stations in Canada to attract over one million listeners according to BBM ratings and regularly made millions of dollars in profits every year, as it was home to such hosts as long-time mornin gman Jacques Proulx, mid-morning host Suzanne Lévesque and 1980s midday host Pierre Pascau.

 CKAC became the French radio flagship of the MLB Montreal Expos (who became the Washington Nationals after the 2004 season) in 1972, and broadcast post-season games in addition to all (or in the last years, most) Expos regular-season games until 2003, with legendary play-by-play host Jacques Doucet describing over 5,500 games.

 The station got an FM sister station in 1977, when Telemedia launched CITE-FM on 107.3 MHz.
 (The two stations became competitors in May 2005; for more information, please see "Recent decline and sale to Corus Entertainment" section).

 Unlike most other privately owned clear channel (class A) radio stations in North America, CKAC never converted to AM stereo.